hubmapconsortium/antibody-api/README.md

 # antibody-api

+This information will help you get the Antibody API up in running whether locally or on an environment.

 ## Build, Publish, Deploy Workflow
 These are the steps used to build, publish a Docker image, and then deploy it.

+Before doing so you will need to follow the steps outlined in the section "Antibody API Configuration Changes" to configure the server, and the instructions in the section "Using the SearchAPI instead of directly reading from Elastic Search" to properly configure the Search API server to handle queries from the Antibody API.

+Local deployment instructions for testing purposes are found in the Section "Local Deployment".

 ### Get the Latest code
 Login to the target machine and get the latest version of the code from the GitHub repository.